Michele Lowe: Theatre

 Lowe is a member of the Dramatists Guild and sits on the Publications Committee.
 She regularly writes for The Dramatist Guild Magazine.

 Plays

 The Smell of the Kill

 The story of three women who want to kill their husbands and get the chance to do it, The Smell of the Kill premiered at Cleveland Playhouse in 1999.
 Elizabeth Ireland and Nelle Nugent teamed up to produce it on Broadway.
 It opened in March 2002 at the Helen Hayes Theater with Chris Ashley directing.
 It has been produced hundreds of times around the world and translated into over two dozen languages including French, Korean, Greek, Spanish, Estonian, Czech, and Icelandic.

 String of Pearls

 String of Pearls is about a group of women and the necklace that touches each of them over the course of 35 years.
 Four actresses play 27 roles.
-The show opened at City Theatre Pittsburgh in 2003 and was then produced by Primary Stages off Broadway at 59 E 59 Theater in October 2004 with Eric Simon directing.
+The show opened at City Theatre Pittsburgh in 2003 and was then produced by Primary Stages off Broadway at 59 E 59 Theater in October 2004 with Eric Simonson directing.